 - Baiting is not allowed on wildlife management areas.

-- It is unlawful to feed wildlife within the CWD Management Zone (Boone, Carroll, Johnson, Logan, Madison, Marion, Newton, Pope, Searcy and Yell counties) with the following exceptions:
+- It is unlawful to feed wildlife within the CWD Management Zone (Baxter, Benton, Boone, Carroll, Crawford, Franklin, Johnson, Logan, Madison, Marion, Newton, Pope, Searcy, Scott, Sebastian, Stone, Van Buren, Washington and Yell counties) with the following exceptions:

 - You may bait to hunt deer and elk on private land from Sept.
 1-Dec.
 31.